ycexiao/scikit-package/doc/source/snippets/conda-env-setup-simple.rst

     .. note::

-        If you are a Windows PowerShell user and Python is not found after activating the environment, you can run the following command to check if Python is installed in the environment:
+        If you are a Windows PowerShell user and Python is not found after activating the environment, you can run the following command:

         .. code-block:: bash